JSmith01/vue-selectable/README.md

 Also you can specify additional parameters in the object for JS `selectable` component underneath.
 For example you can set `rootElement` to some element other than "document" (to attach event listeners to it).
-Or set `renderSelecting/renderSelection` options to true to have directive manage CSS classes instead of Vue.js framework.
+Also it's possible to set `rootElement` to `null` initially and then set it when necessary element appears in the DOM tree; event listeners will attach right after (but the trick will work only once).
+Or you can set `renderSelecting/renderSelection` options to true to have directive manage CSS classes instead of Vue.js framework.

 Other parameters available: